Minnesota Golden Gophers Spirit Squads: History

 The precursors of cheerleading began appearing at Princeton University in the latter half of the 19th century.
 In the 1880s, when Princeton graduate Thomas Peebles brought the game of American football to Minnesota, he also brought the idea of organized fan cheers.
 It wasn't until 1898, after a losing streak in football, that a Minnesota student named Johnny Campbell began leading cheers forming a squad of yell-leaders for the football game between Northwestern University and Minnesota.
 Campbell directed a crowd in cheering "Rah, Rah, Rah!
 Ski-u-mah, Hoo-Rah!
 Hoo-Rah!
 Varsity!
 Varsity!
 Varsity, Minn-e-So-Tah!", making Campbell the very first cheerleader.
 Minnesota won the game 17-6 with the credit for that victory largely going to Campbell and his squad.
 The "Ski-U-Mah" phrase and other cheers similar to the original yell are still used at the university by the Spirit Squads, as well as by the marching band and across the university.

 In the 1920s, gymnastics and other athletic motions were first incorporated into routines by Minnesota's cheerleaders.
-Women were allowed beginning at Minnesota in 1923, and at that point other schools followed as cheerleading began to transform from a largely male activity to a largely female activity.
+Co-ed cheerleading was allowed at the University of Minnesota in 1940, and at that point other schools followed as cheerleading began to transform from a largely male activity to a largely female activity.

 Today, though the pioneering is now dominated by all-star programs and cheerleading schools, the Minnesota Spirit Squads continue to lead at the collegiate level consistently reaching national finals and finishing in the top 10 as cheerleading is changing from being an activity in support of other sports to being a sport of its own.

 Coaches

 The Spirit Squad coaches have remained relatively consistent since Sam Owens took over the program after graduating from it in the early 1990s.
-The 2020-2021 list of coaches is below.
+The 2023-2024 list of coaches is below.